Romaji Hide

 Sample Sentences for 無

-She was indifferent to politics.
+Too many people are indifferent to politics.

 This site uses the EDICT and KANJIDIC dictionary files.
 These files are the property of the Electronic Dictionary Research and Development Group, and are used in conformance with the Group's licence.